 Winners & Honorees

 Each year up to 15 of the current applicants are selected as best practice honorees and included in an annual publication alongside the winners.
-The Library of Congress Literacy Awards publication profiles the organizations by the challenges they work to solve and highlights their unique stories, progress and achievements.
+The Library of Congress Literacy Awards publication highlights their unique stories, progress and achievements.
 Each issue explores a variety of literacy programs and various approaches used to promote literacy throughout the world.